SUS RESIDENT RESEARCH SCHOLAR AWARDS

 Complete the General Information section, which includes your contact information as well as the Primary and Secondary (if applicable) Institution information.

 Applicants must complete the SUS Member Research Mentor and Department Chair Information section.
-Please note: automatic emails from the SUS grant application system will be sent to both the Research Mentor and Department Chair requesting them to upload letters of recommendation directly to the upon submission of your application.
+Please note: automatic emails from the SUS grant application system will be sent to both the Research Mentor and Department Chair requesting them to upload letters of recommendation directly as soon as they are added as a letter writer in your application.
 You should contact your letter writers in advance so that they know to expect the email.
 Applications are not considered complete until the letters have been received, therefore you should complete that section of the application well in advance of the deadline to allow your letter writers time to upload their letters.

 LETTERS OF RECOMMENDATION

 The following TWO letters of support must be included with your application for it to be considered complete:

 - SUS MEMBER RESEARCH MENTOR: The letter from the SUS Member Research Mentor should cover the basics of recommendation-why they have chosen to be your mentor and their thoughts on your proposal, research, honors, publications, etc. They should indicate the value they feel in your participation/application and may choose to include comments regarding your abilities and your potential contributions to the field.
 The letter should also describe his/her mentorship track-record and outcome of previous trainees.
 The letter should also provide the mentorship plan, including information on research environment, salary, available laboratory space, plan for supervision, and other educational activities during the course of the award period.
 Please note: To meet the eligibility requirements, the SUS Member Research Mentor must be a member in good standing.
 They may check their member status by contacting Rachel Taylor in the SUS Membership Department at [email protected]